gchait/gchait/Vagrant/README.md

 Also, for programming, I want to interact only with Linux anyway, so the best VM setup wins.

 ##### Why not WSL?
-I used it a lot, but unfortunately it still doesn't support a `mirrored` or a proper networking mode that handles split-tunnel VPNs correctly, which I currently require.
+I used it a lot, but unfortunately it still doesn't support a `mirrored` or a proper networking mode that handles split-tunnel VPNs correctly.
 Yes, projects like `wsl-vpnkit` do work, but I don't like the idea of having multiple VMs.
 Also, using WSL forces me into some kind of Microsoft ecosystem.
 It is a VM, but also different enough from traditional ones to matter.
 WSL is using an old kernel too.